-The lab will be relocating to the University of Massachusetts, Amherst as of January 2020.
+The lab has now relocated to the University of Massachusetts, Amherst as of January 2020.
 Interested graduate students and postdoctoral fellows should contact Dr. Karatsoreos directly.
-Stay tuned!

 Welcome to our Research Group

-Welcome to the homepage of our research group in the Department of Integrative Physiology and Neuroscience at Washington State University.
+Welcome to the homepage of our research group in the Department of Psychological and Brain Sciences at the University of Massachusetts Amherst.

 The ultimate goal of our research program is to understand the factors that either promote resilience or increase vulnerability to environmental challenges.